zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_by_id_with_related - section for function load_by_id_with_related is expected to be load in /sandbox/sandbo
             x_link.php
     \-- link_type - section for function link_type is expected to be link in /sandbox/sandbox_link.php
+    \-- link_preview - section for function link_preview is expected to be link in /sandbox/sandbox_link.php
     \-- name_linked - section for function name_linked not yet defined that it should be display in /sandbox/sandbox_lin k.php
 \-- sandbox_list